mahes-a/2024/autogen-magentic-one/autogen-magentic-one-expolration.md

 # Setup and Usage of Azure OpenAI GPT-4o

-This guide provides step-by-step instructions to set up and use the Azure OpenAI GPT-4o model.
-Please read the caution and notes before beginning the setup.
+This guide provides step-by-step instructions to set up autogen magnetic one.
+Please read the caution and notes before beginning the setup from autogen repo https://github.com/microsoft/autogen/tree/main/python/packages/autogen-magentic-one

 ## Prerequisites